 Economic Factors Affecting the Job Market

-Business Productivity: Productivity has been rising in recent years.
+Business Productivity: Productivity growth has been positive in recent years, but the increases have been modest.
 That is, business can be produced—whether it is goods or services—by utilizing fewer workers than before.
 This will be extremely beneficial to the U.S. economy in the long run, but it can hurt the job market over the short term.
 Productivity is boosted by new technologies, improved management methods and other factors, sometimes as simple as reorganizing the staff and redesigning the workflow to increase output.
 It can also receive a quick boost from restrained corporate hiring.
 If rising productivity occurs along with rapidly rising sales and profits, then the job market will improve.

 Corporate Sales: A trend of rising sales encourages hiring.
-The rapid drop in sales at businesses of nearly all types in 2008-2009 caused employers to slash head count.
-During 2010-2012, the trend was toward somewhat higher sales in most sectors.
-Reasonable sales growth in 2013 could lead to slightly increased hiring.
+Reasonable sales growth in 2015 could lead to increased hiring.
 It remains to be seen whether this will occur.

 Corporate Profits: When profits increase sharply, companies are inclined to increase both business investment and hiring.
-Profitability took a deep downturn in 2008.
-Many employers were able to post reasonable profits during 2009, but this was generally the result of deep cuts in spending and hiring.
-The job market suffered as a result.
-Growth in profits was exceptionally high during 2010 through 2012.
-However, this profitability was often the result of improved business overseas, restrained spending, or both.
+Corporate profits were strong during 2010-14.
+However, there is still a high level of uncertainty about America's economic future.
+Much of recent corporate profitability was the result of restrained spending and hiring.
 Hiring will rebound when corporate sales, and accompanying profits, show significant growth, encouraging executives to forecast an extended period of increased demand for their products and services.

 In order to compete effectively in today’s job market, one of the most important things you can do is arm yourself with knowledge.
 It is vital for the job seeker to use the best reference tools possible in order to seek out employers that offer a reasonable balance of financial stability, opportunities for advancement and good pay.
 Excellent job opportunities always exist if you know where to look.
 Many of America’s most successful firms currently need large numbers of new employees.